 - It is easy to implement.

 - If any static priority assignment algorithm can meet the deadlines then rate monotonic scheduling can also do the same.
 It is optimal.

-- It consists of calculated copy of the time periods unlike other time-sharing algorithms as Round robin which neglects the scheduling needs of the processes.
+- It consists of a calculated copy of the time periods, unlike other time-sharing algorithms as Round robin which neglects the scheduling needs of the processes.

 - It is very difficult to support aperiodic and sporadic tasks under RMA.